neomaxzero/blog/src/posts/2020/how-to-equalize-your-rows-in-react.md

 featureImage: ''
 ---

-# How to equalize your rows in react.

 As frontenders, sometimes when we are building grids we run into a very annoying but common issue, **Unalignment**.
 When the items of a grid are not aligned correctly it is time for trouble.

 As human beings we are very good at detecting these irregularities.
 An issue like this immediately jumps into our attention.